 The downside of this option is if variable interest rates drop, you will be stuck with the higher fixed rates.

 Pros & Cons Of Variable Student Loan Interest Rates

-With variable student loan interest rates, the interest rate on your loan will fluctuate several times over the life of the loan.
+With variable student loan interest rates, the interest rate on your loan fluctuates several times over the loan’s life.
 There is no way to predict whether the rate will increase or decrease during the repayment term.

 Which One is Best For You?

 When deciding whether to take a fixed or variable student loan, you must consider the existing and projected market conditions.
 Most importantly, you must determine your appetite for risk.